 + Each Insectism art-piece is created one-at-a-time and never mass-produced.
 Therefore, some variations and dissimilarities between what our clients receive and the photographed artwork presented on our website should be expected.

-+ All our butterflies, beetles and other insects are permanently attached to a backboard.
++ All my butterflies, beetles and other insects are permanently attached to a backboard.
 Please do not attempt to remove specimens from the frame.
 If it is absolutely necessary to do so, please allow us to assist you or ask for help from a professional in your area.

-Our purchases from insect vendors in countries blessed with prime insect habitat help keep them employed.
+My purchasing from insect vendors in countries blessed with prime insect habitat help keep them employed.
 This then incentivizes their governments to be more protective of this habitat as a valid income-generating source for their people.
 This results in habitat sustainability rather than letting it be cleared for lumber, agribusiness and other alternate activities.

 Furthermore, by keeping these beautiful insects front-and-center in the public eye as an art form contributes to people's desire to help preserve their habitat -especially while we remind them in our art of how important it is to do so.

-Most of our framed butterflies were raised on butterfly farms or aviaries around the world.
+Most of my framed butterflies were raised on butterfly farms or aviaries around the world.
 Butterfly farming is self-sustainable and most butterflies and other insects live on an average of only 20-60 days.
 When the farm-raised butterflies have died naturally, they are carefully gathered and exported.

 To offset the rapid loss of forests around the world due to environmental degradation , Insectism will donate 5% of yearly profits to WeForest.org